cyclops1982/RAKTracker/devices.md

 Note:
 - This is the v4.2 enclosure and it looks like there is interfernce from the antenna crossing the PCB
 - Now with short antenna for lora
+- [2024-08-01] Removed from badskop farm because it just didn't charge enough with the sun as it is in SA.

 ## Sheep Tracker 6
 DevAddr: 0043886f